From structure mining to unsupervised exploration of atomic octahedral networks: Methods

 \item[6.] \textbf{Framework dimensionality.} An octahedral framework can be polymeric (1D \textit{chain} or polymer), layered (2D \textit{layer}), or scaffolded (3D \textit{framework}).
 This level of specification naturally yields the dimensionality of the framework \cite{Lima-de-Faria1990,Hoffmann2013}.

-\item[7.] \textbf{Naming sequence.} The name of the inorganic framwork is constructed sequentially from the primary unit to the secondary unit and above.
-The name is written in the possessive form ``U$_n$ of U$_{n-1}$ of ... of U$_2$ of U$_1$'', with increasing hierarchy from U$_1$ to U$_n$. \end{enumerate}
+\item[7.] \textbf{Naming sequence.} The name of the inorganic framework is constructed sequentially from the primary unit (U$_1$) to the secondary unit (U$_2$) and above.
+The name is written as ``U$_m$ of U$_{m-1}$ of ... of U$_2$ of U$_1$'', with increasing hierarchy from U$_1$ to U$_m$. \end{enumerate}

-We note here that these above naming rules will not be able to cover all possible combinations of coordination octahedra or ON architectures, as their variability grows exponentially, neither can any of the conventions that have been proposed so far in the crystallography community \cite{Guinier1984,Lima-de-Faria1990,Muller2007}.
-Nevertheless, these rules are able to handle the vast majority of cases for halometalates (and likely for related metalates) involving ONs and contains a level of generality within its scope.
+The set of naming rules we propose here is meant for generating searchable polytype names and calculating summary statistics for a structure collection.
+They are based on the ON motifs and are constructed intuitively to account for the multiscale nature of the connectivity pattern present in the material structures.
+The polytype names produced from these rules contain explicit information of the inorganic framework, so are also usable as labels for machine learning tasks, such as predicting the connectivity types, the framework dimensionality, the multiplicity of building units, conditioned on the pairing moieties.
+The use of these naming rules is illustrated from the ground up with two real examples in Fig. S7.
+More examples of the named polytypes are given in Table S5.

-Practically speaking, the rules we have proposed here produce an explicit description in a composable and queryable name for generating a statistical summary of the dataset as well as for machine learning tasks, such as predicting the connectivity types, the framework dimensionality, the multiplicity of building units, etc conditioned on the pairing moieties.
-These characteristics of the inorganic framework are made explicit in the polytype names.
-To illustrate the rationale behind these naming rules, we provide two examples in Supplementary Fig. \ref{fig:naming_rules}.
-More examples are given in Supplementary Table 5.
+We note here that these naming rules will not be able to cover all possible CO combinations or ON architectures, as their variability can grow exponentially, nor can any of the conventions that have been proposed so far in the crystallography community \cite{Guinier1984,Lima-de-Faria1990,Muller2007,Kunz2024}.
+However, our naming rules can handle the vast majority of cases for halometalates (and likely for related metalates) involving ONs and contain a level of generality within their designed scope.